ufs-community/ufs-srweather-app/docs/UsersGuide/source/SRWAppOverview.rst

 Example batch-submit scripts for Hera (Slurm) and Cheyenne (PBS) are included: ``sq_job.sh`` and ``qsub_job.sh``.
 These examples set the build and run environment for Hera or Cheyenne so that run-time libraries match the compiled libraries (i.e. netcdf, mpi).
-Users may either modify the one submit batch script as each task is submitted, or duplicate this batch wrapper for their system settings for each task.
+Users may either modify the submit batch script as each task is submitted, or duplicate this batch wrapper for their system settings for each task.
 Alternatively, some batch systems allow users to specify most of the settings on the command line (with the ``sbatch`` or ``qsub`` command, for example).
 This piece will be unique to your platform.
 The tasks run by the regional workflow are shown in :numref:`Table %s <RegionalWflowTasks>`.
 Tasks with the same stage level may be run concurrently (no dependency).

+NOTE DOM 20220227 need to say for which grid these timings are

 .. _RegionalWflowTasks: